All About Me

 Roxie and I are extremely close.
 To read my tribute to Roxie, visit Adventures of Renee & Roxie and blog post HERE.

-I hope that this has given you an insite about me.
+I hope that this has given you an insight about me.
 If not, and you have more questions, feel free to contact me and we can chat some more.